How do I get the most value out of my dairy effluent?

 Nevada Tandem Slurry Tanker Spreading Effluent with a RainWave

-It is important to remember that not all effluent spreaders are the same in terms of nutrient utilisation.
-When effluent sprays into the air through a fine nozzle sprayer or a pressurised sprayer such as a rain gun, a lot of nutrients are lost in the process.
-However, the Nevada RainWave™ is designed to spread effluent in heavy droplets that fall through the air without loss through volatisation.
-The nutrients are then able to fall down into the soil feeding the micro organisms and enhancing growth of your pasture.
+When effluent sprays into the air through a fine nozzle sprayer or a pressurised sprayer such as a rain gun, a lot of your nutrients are lost in the process.
+That’s why our Nevada RainWave™ is designed to spread effluent in heavy droplets that fall through the air without loss through volatisation.
+More nutrients reach the soil, feeding the micro organisms that enhance growth in your pasture.
 Applying a heavy drop with a Nevada RainWave™, trailing shoe, or disc injectors is by far the best method of applying effluent to land.

 While councils and authorities are measuring for nitrogen during inspections, effluent actually has a high amount of potassium when compared to nitrogen levels.
-It is most beneficial to spread over a larger area of the farm to get the best use of nutrients out of the effluent, as well as to guarantee there is no potassium build up or issue with high levels of nitrogen in a smaller area.
+If you spread this over a larger area, you get the best use of nutrients.
+This will also ensure there is no potassium build up or issue with high levels of nitrogen in a smaller area.

 Effluent Spread by application method